reberp/learn_kube/README.md

 * make vault
 * make secrets for mysql password in vault and make a service for vault
 * helm chart for vault
+// basically got all that to work, but manually.
+I don't really know how to manually get the info to config the vault auth from kubernetes from the vault image.
+Like it needs kubectl and vault CLI?

 4: get ready for dB
 secret stoage w/ vault and use (off cluster probably w/ exposed port)